← Back to Blogs

 )

-For a more detailed breakdown refer to the complete notebook and supporting repository.
+For a more detailed breakdown, refer to the complete notebook and supporting repository.

 By externalizing the knowledge of a model, RAG can provide benefits such as:

-- Scalability: reducing the model size and training cost, as well as allowing easy expansion of knowledge
+• Scalability: reducing the model size and training cost, as well as allowing easy expansion of knowledge

-- Controllability: allowing updating or customizing the knowledge by simply performing CRUD operations in a vector DB
+• Controllability: allowing updating or customizing the knowledge by simply performing CRUD operations in a vector DB

-Recently, there have been a group of large generative models, both closed and open source, that understand both text and images.
-As a result, we can now support multimodal RAG, where we can retrieve images from our vector database and pass those into the large multimodal model(LMM) to then generate with.
-This simple two-step process, illustrated below, is the main idea behind Multimodal-RAG.
+Recently, a group of large generative models, both closed and open source, has emerged that understand both text and images.
+As a result, we can now support multimodal RAG, where we can retrieve images from our vector database and pass those into the large multimodal model (LMM) to generate with.
+This simple two-step process, illustrated below, is the main idea behind multimodal RAG.

-Shows the two-step process of MM-RAG, involving retrieval from a multimodal knowledge base and then generation using a large multimodal model by grounding in the retrieved context.
+mmRAG_Dark mmRAG_Light Shows the two-step process of MM-RAG, involving retrieval from a multimodal knowledge base and then generation using a large multimodal model by grounding in the retrieved context.

 MM-RAG was presented earlier this year by a group at Stanford.
 They showed a workflow of multimodal models, one that could retrieve and another that could generate both text and images.

-They also discussed the advantages of MM-RAG:
+They also discussed the advantages of multimodal RAG:

-- It significantly outperforms baseline multimodal models such as DALL-E and CM3 on both image and caption generation tasks.
+• It significantly outperforms baseline multimodal models such as DALL-E and CM3 on both image and caption generation tasks.

-- It requires much less compute while achieving better performance (<30% of DALLE)
+• It requires much less compute while achieving better performance (<30% of DALLE)

 MM-RAG gives us a way to further control the awesome generative power of these new multimodal models to produce more useful results for use in industry.